5 Warning Signs Your Shopify Store Is Losing Customers

 How to Fix It

-Personalize communications with dynamic order updates or offers.
+Personalise communications with dynamic order updates or relevant offers.

-Send timely nudges like “Your edit window closes in 1 hour.”
+Send timely nudges for example, "Your edit window closes in 1 hour" that make customers feel in control.

-Introduce relevant post-purchase upsells instead of generic promos.
+Introduce relevant post-purchase upsells instead of generic promotions.

 Sign #5: Declining Customer Lifetime Value (CLV)